 A cover letter, the complement to your resume, serves multiple purposes.
-Cover letters introduce you to employers, provide employers with a means of evaluating your written communication skills, function as an instrument for you to expound on information included on your resume (and to discuss experience and/or background that does not appear on your resume), and allow you to request interviews with potential employers.
+Cover letters introduce you to employers, provide employers with a means of evaluating your written communication skills, function as an instrument for you to expound on information included on your resume (and to discuss experience and/or background that does not appear on your resume), and allow you to request interviews with prospective employers.

-The ideal cover letter is no longer than one (1) page and consists of 3-4 paragraphs: introduction, body, and closing.
+A cover letter should be no longer than one (1) page, and should consist of 3-4 paragraphs: introduction, body, and closing.
 It should be formatted like a standard business letter and printed on the same high-quality paper you use for your resume.
 You should also include the same "heading" or "letterhead" from your resume (including your name and personal contact information) at the top of your cover letter.